 1 pound (450g) elbow macaroni

-2 tablespoons (16g) all-purpose flour
+3 tablespoons all-purpose flour (3/4 ounce; 24g)

 1 teaspoon (5ml) hot sauce, such as Frank's RedHot

-1/2 teaspoon (2g) mustard powder
+1/2 teaspoon mustard powder

-1/4 teaspoon (1g) garlic powder
+1/4 teaspoon garlic powder

-1 cup panko bread crumbs (2 ounces; 55g)
+1 cup panko bread crumbs (2 1/2 ounces; 72g)

-Preheat oven to 400°F (200°C).
+Preheat oven to 350°F (175°C).
 In a medium pot of salted boiling water, cook elbow macaroni until just shy of al dente, about 2 minutes less than cooking time indicated on package.
 Drain, then transfer pasta to a large mixing bowl and toss with 2 tablespoons (30g) butter until butter is melted and pasta is evenly coated.
 Set aside.

-In a large saucepan, melt 2 tablespoons (30g) butter over medium-high heat (do not allow it to brown).
+In a large saucepan, melt 3 tablespoons (40g) butter over medium-high heat (do not allow it to brown).
 Add flour and whisk to form a paste.
 Continue to cook, stirring, until raw flour scent is gone, about 1 minute.
 Whisking constantly, add milk in a thin, steady stream, whisking constantly and thoroughly and getting into all corners of the pan to maintain a homogeneous texture.
 Sauce will initially become very thick, then get very thin once all the milk is added.

 Scrape cheese sauce into pasta and mix until evenly coated.
 Let cool slightly, then add grated Gruyère and mix well.
-Scrape pasta into a 9- by 13-inch baking dish and smooth surface into an even layer.
+Scrape pasta into a greased 9- by 13-inch baking dish and smooth surface into an even layer.

 Let mac and cheese rest 15 minutes, then serve.
 Leftover mac and cheese can be refrigerated for up to 5 days; it reheats surprisingly well in the microwave or oven.

-Casserole can be assembled through the end of step 4, then covered and stored in the refrigerator for up to 5 days before baking.
+Casserole can be assembled through the end of step 4, then covered and stored in the refrigerator for up to five days before baking.
 Increase baking time by 15 minutes if refrigerated.